Pre-K Printable Fun

 Pre-K Printable Fun Visual Schedule

-Assign Jobs
+5. Assign Classroom Jobs

-You don't have to do it all!
-Delegate!
-Kids love being helpers.
-Classroom transitions go much more smoothly when everyone helps!
 Encourage independence, and develop self help skills with a job chart.

 Picture